selsamman/proxily-react-todo/README.md

     const undo = () => transaction.undo();
     const redo = () => transaction.redo();
 ```
 Event handlers for the main actions in the dialog are set up at this point.
 The cancel will simply rollback the changes on the transaction which will update any transactable versions of data back to the original.
-The save will commit this which copies the data back to the original state.  in both cases the style update dialog is hidden.
-Finally, the undo/redo buttons simply ask the transaction to undo or redo the latest state changes.
+The save will commit changes in the transactable versions of the data back to this which copies the original.
+In both cases the modal dialog is dismissed.
+Undo and redo buttons ask the transaction to undo or redo the latest state changes.

 The dialog has a "sample" todoList.
 We will re-use the ***List*** component but need a sample todoList that we know will fit in the dialog and have a suitable number of entries, so we set that up as well.
 ```javascript